PATCH: Learnable Tile-level Hybrid Sparsity for LLMs: Abstract

 \section{Abstract}

 Large language models (LLMs) deliver impressive performance but incur prohibitive memory and compute costs at deployment.
 Model pruning is an effective way to reduce these overheads, yet existing approaches face challenges: unstructured sparsity, where nonzeros can appear anywhere, preserves accuracy but yields irregular access patterns that prevent GPU acceleration, while semi-structured 2:4 sparsity is hardware-friendly but enforces a rigid 50\% pattern that degrades model quality.
 To bridge this gap, we introduce \ours, a hybrid sparsity framework that enables a continuous sparsity ratio between 0\% and 50\%. \ours partitions weight matrices into tiles, assigning each tile to be either dense or 2:4 sparse via a learnable mask selection mechanism.
 This design provides fine-grained control over accuracy–acceleration tradeoffs and supports non-uniform sparsity across layers, leading to superior overall quality.
-Across models from 0.5B to 8B parameters, \ours consistently narrows the gap to dense accuracy while delivering practical speedups.
-For instance, on LLaMA-2 7B with an A6000 GPU, \ours achieves 1.18×–1.38× end-to-end speedup over dense baselines while improving accuracy by 0.37\%–2.96\% compared to the state-of-the-art 2:4 pruning method, MaskLLM.
+Across models from 0.5B to 13B parameters, \ours consistently narrows the gap to dense accuracy while delivering practical speedups.
+For instance, on LLaMA-2 7B with an A6000 GPU, \ours achieves 1.18×–1.38× end-to-end speedup over dense baselines while improving accuracy by 0.37\%–2.96\% compared to the state-of-the-art 2:4 pruning method, MaskLLM.\footnote{Code and data for \ours is available at \href{https://github.com/Paramathic/patch/}{https://github.com/Paramathic/patch/}}